On a seedy street in London I found a curious place,

 Confused and angry wee men adore these strange stores,

-Filled with ammo created especially for social media bores.
+Filled with ammo created for social media bores.

-Inside, political idioms and phrases are displayed in neat rows
+Inside, idioms and phrases come displayed in neat rows

 Political soundbites for those unable to compose their own prose.

-‘Take back control’, ‘Neoliberal elite’, ‘anti-establishment’, ‘the will of the people’, and ‘democracy has spoken’.
+‘Take back control’, ‘Neoliberal elite’, ‘anti-establishment,’ and ‘democracy has spoken’.

 A parade of pointless platitudes for a society which is broken.